kevinhooke/AngularJSGoogleMapsExamples/README.md

 AngularJSGoogleMapsExamples
 ===========================
-In looking for a AngularJS library for Google Maps API that I could use in my app, I started looking at Angualr Google Maps (http://angular-ui.github.io/angular-google-maps/#!/) but struggled to work with the api to add markers to the map dynamically and get the map to refresh.
+In looking for a AngularJS library for Google Maps API that I could use in my app, I started looking at Angular Google Maps (http://angular-ui.github.io/angular-google-maps/#!/) but struggled to work with the api to add markers to the map dynamically and get the map to refresh.

 After spending a few hours to try and get the API to do what I wanted, I looked at other alternatives, and